Yamato DaiwaE(CMA)S(cript) extensions

 Using the functionality of Live templates in the IntelliJ IDEA family if IDEs allows you to quickly input code such as a function invocation expression.
 To get the Live templates of the YDEE library, you need to install the official plugin of this library.

-Steps for using the Live templates
+Steps for Using the Live Templates

 If you have not used Live templates before, do not worry if the instructions below are too complicated.
 Once you have developed the habit of using Live templates (similar to the habit of using keyboard shortcuts), the following operations will take a matter of seconds.